catseye/SixtyPical/tests/SixtyPical Fallthru.md

 -   Remove all elements occurring in C, from R.
 -   Repeat until R is empty.

-When times comes to generate code, generate it in the order given by L.
+When time comes to generate code, generate it in the order given by L.
 In addition, each sublist in L represents a number of routines to generate; all except the final routine in such a sublist need not have any jump instruction generated for its final `goto`.